-Members Charter and Development programme Legal and Regulatory Services The project is amber because until we receive a briefing from SEEMP and it has evaluated our self assessment, we will not know whether our target of achieving the Charter by end March 2009 is realistic. amber Support for Scrutiny Committee Legal and Regulatory Services Staffing in place, and programme is on schedule. green Re-let City Care Services Procurement This project is amber because there are tasks in the plan that have not been completed by the task deadline.
-There is scope within the plan to recover this subject to resources being made available. amber Benchmark Steria Contract Procurement The project is red because this should have been completed by now.
-The other authorities who agreed to benchmark have not produced their data for us to compare to. red Emergency Planning operation and testing Legal and Regulatory Services This project will ensure that the Council has robust Emergency Planning processes and systems in place to allow the Council to respond effectively to emergency situations.
-The current Emergency Planning Officer has resigned to move to another job and this amber Local Carbon Management programme development and Implemetation Environmental Strategy Council remains on track with the LACM timetables.
-Specific focus will be needed soon on Asset Management, and resourcing still needs to be finalised for this green Use of Resources improvement Finance The Audit Commission have now submitted their assessments of the Use of Resources Score.
+Members Charter and Development programme Legal and Regulatory Services The project is amber because until we receive a briefing from SEEMP and it has evaluated our self assessment, we will not know whether our target of achieving the Charter by end March 2009 is realistic.
+Support for Scrutiny Committee Legal and Regulatory Services Staffing in place, and programme is on schedule.
+Re-let City Care Services Procurement This project is amber because there are tasks in the plan that have not been completed by the task deadline.
+There is scope within the plan to recover this subject to resources being made available.
+Benchmark Steria Contract Procurement The project is red because this should have been completed by now.
+The other authorities who agreed to benchmark have not produced their data for us to compare to.
+We are considering what alternative approaches could be used to conduct this 'value for money' assessment. red Emergency Planning operation and testing Legal and Regulatory Services This project will ensure that the Council has robust Emergency Planning processes and systems in place to allow the Council to respond effectively to emergency situations.
+The current Emergency Planning Officer has resigned to move to another job and this make this project Amber. amber Local Carbon Management programme development and Implementation Environmental Strategy Council remains on track with the LACM timetables.
+Specific focus will be needed soon on Asset Management, and resourcing still needs to be finalised for this. green Use of Resources improvement Finance The Audit Commission have now submitted their assessments of the Use of Resources Score.
 An improvement programme is in place to make further improvements to this assessment. amber

-External Funding maximisation 0 This project aims to bring in additional funding to deliver on the Councils key priorities e.g. the Growth Points Programme. red Asset Management Strategy Implementation Asset and City management The project is red in key areas due to reduced and no funding, albeit excellent progress has been made in all other areas red Performance mea asures: Aiming for excellence
+External Funding maximisation Regeneration and Development This project aims to bring in additional funding to deliver on the Councils key priorities e.g. the Growth Points Programme.
+A bid has been submitted to DCLG for the next round of funding red Asset Management Strategy Implementation Asset and City management The project is red in key areas due to the lack of funding for specific works identified in the asset management plan.
+Notwithstanding this, excellent progress has been made in all other areas red